Skip to footer content

 What Is Microsoft Office Interop PowerPoint?

 Microsoft Office Interop PowerPoint is part of the Microsoft Office Interop suite—a set of COM-based APIs that allow C# applications to interact with Office applications like PowerPoint, Word, and Excel.
-It works by launching an invisible instance of PowerPoint in the background and manipulating it via code.
+It works by launching an invisible instance of PowerPoint in the background and manipulating it through code.

 While functional, Interop comes with serious limitations:

-Here’s an example of how clunky Interop can get:
+Here's an example of typical Interop complexity:

 using PowerPoint = Microsoft.Office.Interop.PowerPoint;

-var app = new PowerPoint.Application();
+app = new PowerPoint.Application();

 // Add a slide to the presentation